ZuzanaElt/BootstrapPortfolio/README.md

  jsutify-content:space-evenly;
  align-items:center;

  Also - the Hamburger menu is not opening.
-After reserarcing this it seems that link to JScript would need to be added.
+After researching this it seems that link to JScript would need to be added.
 As we did not cover this in our lessons yet, I have decided to leave it as it is.
-This can be updated once we learn  what and how.
+This can be updated once we learn  'what' and 'how'.

 ### responsive buttons
  XXX:hover; was added to css